LoyolaChicagoBooks/introcs-csharp/rst/while/whilestatements.rst

    What action do I want to repeat?
 -  How do I write the repeating action so I can modify it for the next time through the loop to work with new data?
--  What code is needed to do modifications to make the same code work the next time through the loop?
+-  What code is needed to do modifications to make the same action code work the next time through the loop?
 -  Have I thought of variables needed in the middle and declared them;
    do other things need initialization?